CITIZENSIXTYNINE/dotfiles/Applications/README.md

 - 0x0 - a simple script that lets you upload files to 0x0.st.

-- ex - script that allows you to extract files (tar, zip, rar, etc=
+- ex - script that allows you to extract files (tar, zip, rar, etc)

-- yt - a youtube-dl script to download stuff in your /Videos folder
+- yt - a yt-dlp script to download stuff in your /Videos folder

 - md2mw - script to convert Markdown files into Mediawiki format (for Wikipedia, LMW, etc)

-- pc-install - fast "backup" script for powercord

 ## Usage